noeldjohnson/noeldjohnson.github.io/_pages/Development.md

 **Some Announcements**

+* I'm now holding virtual office hours on Thursdays from 3:00 to 4:00.

 * Here are the changes I've made to dates on the syllabus:
   * I have moved the midterm exam to April 8.
 It will be a take-home exam.
 I will distribute it by noon on April 8 and it will be due by midnight on April 10.
   * The last day of class for us is now May 6.
 I will send out a recurring Zoom invitation for the virtual class sessions.